aixcc-public/crs-sandbox/README.md

 During Phase 2, secret keys and tokens for collaborator resources (LLM APIs) and GitHub access will be set by the AIxCC infrastructure team.

-Competitors will recieve access to a live vCluster environment at the start of Phase 2.

 Competitors will be able to evaluate their CRS in this environment each time they make a new release of their CRS.

 The vCluster environment will use the same SSO from the [AIxCC Dashboard](https://dashboard.aicyberchallenge.com).

-We plan to add another button to the Dashboard for this environment soon.

 Competitors MUST modify their PAT to add `repo` and `read:packages` level access to their classic PAT.